-With that said… do the recipients still put their rewards in a conspicuous place for all to see?
-Of course they do because no matter how it’s presented everyone still likes to be acknowledged.
+With that said… my recipients still put their rewards in a conspicuous place for all to see.
+Because, you see, no matter how it’s presented everyone still likes to be acknowledged.
 My goal, and should be yours, is to take this powerful tool up a notch however.
 With a little tweaking, and if properly executed, recognition can be a great motivator and loyalty builder for any sales force.

 For those Giving Recognition: